Did you know that you can reserve your campsite or roofed accommodation up to five months in advance of your arrival date?

 Our online reservation system opens at 7:00 am, five months in advance of the first date of your trip.
-If you want the best chance of getting your dream site, pick your campsite in advance and book as soon as the window opens.
+If you want the best chance of getting your dream site, pick your campsite in advance, prep your device, and book as soon as the window opens.

 And if you’re aiming for one of our five busiest parks (see below)?
 Have a few back-up sites on your list — those parks fill fast.

 2. Try a new park

 - Sandbanks Provincial Park